EliHei2/segger_dev/docs/api/segger/training/train/index.rst

 .. py:class:: LitSegger(**kwargs)

-   Bases: :py:obj:`pytorch_lightning.LightningModule`
+   Bases: :py:obj:`lightning.LightningModule`

    LitSegger is a PyTorch Lightning module for training and validating the Segger model.

-   This class handles the training loop, validation loop, and optimizer configuration for the Segger model, which is designed for heterogeneous graph data.
-The model is compatible with large-scale datasets and leverages PyTorch Geometric for graph-related operations.

    .. attribute:: model

-      The Segger model wrapped with PyTorch Geometric's `to_hetero` for heterogeneous graph support.
+      The Segger model wrapped with PyTorch Geometric's to_hetero for heterogeneous graph support.

       :type: Segger